jDramaix/gss.gwt/README.md

 gss.gwt
 =======

-This projaect aims to bring support of Google Closure Stylesheet in GWT
+This project aims to bring support of Google Closure Stylesheet in GWT

 How to install it
 -----------------